eckual/baha-hadyaoui-portfolio/README.md

 Hello there!
 I'm Baha, also known as Eckual, an experienced game developer deeply passionate about creating immersive Unity-based experiences.
-My portfolio serves as a snapshot showcasing the culmination of my skills and dedication to crafting engaging gaming environments.
+My portfolio serves as a snapshot showcasing the culmination of my skills and dedication to crafting engaging gaming environments :

 🎮 Professional Expertise: Backed by hands-on experience, I've delivered projects that reflect both technical prowess and a deep understanding of user satisfaction.